microsoft/TypeScript/doc/spec.md

 ### <a name="3.2.6"/>3.2.6 The Null Type

-The Null type corresponds to the similarly named JavaScript primitive value and is the type of the `null` literal.
+The Null type corresponds to the similarly named JavaScript primitive type and is the type of the `null` literal.

 The `null` literal references the one and only value of the Null type.
 The `null` keyword references the Null type.